kacrosby/HW2-510/README.md

 ```

-Modify the tests so that you get >90% statement coverage.
+Add tests to `test/test.js` so that you get >90% statement coverage.